 “I’m at a huge club and there are big demands on you,” David told United Review.
 “As a goalkeeper I’m well aware that any mistake can be magnified by the press and the fans.
 That’s always the case for goalkeepers, no matter where you play.

 “But it’s true that here at Manchester United there’s added pressure.
-It’s bigger than it was for me at
+It’s

 Wednesday's edition of United Review, the official match programme, includes: